 The first significant thing that adopting the PSA platform delivered was drivetrain flexibility.
 It is designed to accept petrol, diesel, plug-in hybrid, and pure electric and that could be a massive benefit in a market that is transitioning.
 It also delivers a car that is lighter and has the potential to be more involving than previous Corsas.

 The ability to swallow a battery allows Vauxhall to package a 50 kWh pack, although you do loose a little boot space with 267 litres on offer rather than 309 litres.
-AC charging is taken care of via either the standard 7.4 kW on board charger or for around £850 you can specify an 11 kW charger.
-We would stick with the standard unit as all home chargepoints and most public chargepoints are 7 kW anyway.
+AC charging is taken care of via the standard 11 kW on board charger which is more than adequate as all home chargepoints and most public chargepoints are 7 kW anyway.

 The Corsa-e has a sensible range, accepts 100 kW Ultra Rapid charging and can hit 30 mph in 2.8 seconds which makes it ideally suited to urban driving.
 The rather big elephant in the room is that it cost nearly twice as much as the cheapest petrol Corsa, which lets face it is a lot of money.
 More relevant is the fact that the Corsa-e is uncomfortably close to the price of Small Family EV’s.